python-trio/trio/docs/source/reference-io.rst

          left in an unknown state – possibly open, and possibly closed.
 The only reasonable thing to do is to close it.

+   .. method:: is_readable

+      Check whether the socket is readable or not.

    .. method:: sendfile

       `Not implemented yet! <https://github.com/python-trio/trio/issues/45>`__